 Links to third-party sites are provided purely for informational purposes and we cannot

 guarantee the accuracy of the information.
 These sites are not governed by our

 Why am I seeing a claim from CD Baby

-The claim notice you're seeing in your YouTube account is actually correct per the YouTube monetization program you opted into with CD Baby!
+The claim notice you're seeing in your YouTube account is actually correct per the YouTube monetization service you opted into with CD Baby!
 You've received what is called a Content ID claim (this is NOT a copyright strike).

 The claim from CD Baby means that YouTube’s Content ID system has identified your music in the video and has placed a claim for monetization.
 This tells YouTube to place an advertisement on the video which then allows CD baby to collect ad revenue on your behalf.

 Rest assured that CD Baby does not own your content or copyright.
 We are just administering its use on YouTube as a result of your participation in the YouTube monetization service.
 If you'd like to continue using YouTube monetization services there's no need to take action.

 The best and quickest way to have CD Baby release a claim is to dispute the claim within your YouTube account.
 This link shows you exactly how the process works and the steps to take within YouTube.
 Below is what we'd like you to include in your dispute.

 🔷 If you are a CD Baby artist, your dispute must include the following note: